Listen to this post, or download the audio file.

 *New* HARP-Like Program Starts January 1, 2019

 A source inside FHFA has confirmed that a new HARP program will open up to homeowners starting October 1, 2017.
 The new program eliminates the requirement that the loan must have been opened on or before May 31, 2009.
 Instead, the loan note date must be on or after October 1, 2017.

 Guidelines for the new program, according to FHFA sources, are as follows.

-- Loan originated after May 2009 will be eligible
+- Loan originated after May 2009 are eligible

 - No missed payments in previous six months